 This is the 3rd in a series of five travel articles written about select locations in Mexico.
 These select locations are Oaxaca, Manzanillo, Guadalajara, and Colima.
-More recently we have written an article on Xcalak located on the border of Mexico & Belize.
+More recently we have written an article on Xcalak, located in the Yucatan Peninsula, near the border of Belize.

-Guadalajara is located at 5091 feet yet spring like conditions prevail year round.
-It is far south enough that the latitude provides a moderating influence on the climate, despite its relatively high altitude location.
+The city is located at 5091 feet, yet spring like conditions prevail year round.
+It is far south enough that the climate is moderate despite its relatively high altitude.
 However, once every hundred years or so, it snows in Guadalajara.
 Incredible as this may seem, it snowed when I was in Guadalajara.
-Several days after this occurred on my travels throughout the city and nearby towns, I could see terrible damage to the tropical plants, such as the bananas, papayas, and mangoes.
+Several days after the freak snowfall, I could see terrible damage to tropical plants, such as the bananas, papayas, and mangoes.

-All the bougainvillea’s and other plants were clipped by the frost.
-What is very nice though, is that several days after the snow, I was laying out on the top of my hotel roof catching some rays on a 75 degree F day.
-Today Guadalajara, despite its feel of a small town is plagued with terrible air pollution.
-Although not as bad as the air quality in Mexico City, it has truly become a problem.
-I noticed the bad air quality when I was in the historic part of town, but it did not really effect me until I traveled to the outside of town and was enveloped in a thick orange black cloud of pollutants.
+Contemporary Guadalajara, despite its feel of a small town is plagued with terrible air pollution at times.
+And more recently the air in Guadalajara has averaged as bad or worse then the air quality in Mexico City.
+I noticed the bad air quality when I was in the historic part of town, but it did not really effect me until I traveled to the outside of town and was enveloped in thick orange black clouds of pollutants.
 I was there in mid day and the sun was almost blotted out due to this tremendous pollution.
-It hurt your eyes and stung at your throat and the only way to escape it was to continue driving for many miles outside of the main valley of Guadalajara.
-Part of the reason for the high pollution is that the citizens of Guadalajara have one of the highest person to automobile ratios.
-There is one car for every four people.
+It hurt my eyes and stung my throat; the only way to escape was to continue driving many miles outside of the city.
+Part of the reason for the high pollution is that the citizens of Guadalajara have some of the highest person to automobile ratios.
+We heard there is one car for every four people.

-When you are traveling in Mexico, things will go wrong, whether they be with travel logistics, the food, language barriers, car reservations or your expectations of how long something should take when in actuality it takes 2 or 3x as long to complete.
+One thing we have learned from numerous trips to Mexico is that things will go wrong, whether they involve logistics, food sickness, language barriers, wrong car reservations or expectations of how long something should take when in actuality it takes 2 or 3x as long to complete.
 These problems are especially exacerbated in large cities.
-You can only plan so much and make so many reservations.
-No matter how much you plan and stick to details, these problems will surface.
-You just have to expect them and try to be flexible.
+One can only plan so much and make so many reservations ahead of time.
+No matter how much you plan and stick to details, problems will surface.
+One just has to expect them and be flexible.

-For a city the size of Guadalajara and due to its spread out characteristics, I would recommend using taxis or buses.
-Buses are much slower and less expensive then taxis, but from personal experience because of time restrictions and ease of travel, taxis are much easier.
-Usually you can give a taxi driver the name of the location (whether it be a hotel, restaurant, or attraction) and they are usually able to find it rather quickly.
+When traveling throughout the city, I recommend using taxis or taking public buses.
+Buses are slower and less expensive then taxis, but from personal experience because of time restrictions and ease of travel, taxis are more user friendly (especially if you are short on time).
+Simply give your taxi driver the name of your desired destination; they either know its location already or can easily look it up on their phone.